blackstork-io/fabric/README.md

 ## Source directory

 Fabric loads `*.fabric` files from a source directory.
 By default, the current directory (`.`) is a source directory.
 If you wish to specify a different location, use `--source-dir` argument when running `fabric`.

+You can find a collection of free Fabric templates in [Fabric Templates](https://github.com/blackstork-io/fabric-templates) repository.

 # Documentation